 A toddler often experiences bedtime battles due to the timing of sleep.
 So their schedule may be able to be tweaked slightly to help them be ready for sleep at night!
 Reading sample schedules for toddlers can help guide you to know if you have a healthy sleep schedule.

 9. Eliminate all struggles.

-If there is a struggle because they are coming out of their room numerous times asking for different things or crying to get you to come back in the room, then instead of getting frustrated, eliminate the battle.
-One gentle strategy that can work great for toddlers is to use a chair method.
+If there is a struggle because they are coming out of their room numerous times asking for different things or crying to get you to come back in the room, instead of getting frustrated, eliminate the battle.
+One gentle strategy that can work great for toddlers is to use the chair method.
 After you tuck them in and turn out the lights, sit in a chair right beside their bed.
 Tell them, “mommy/daddy will sit here with you until you fall asleep.”
 Then do exactly that.
 Once asleep, you can leave the room.
-On the first night or two, you might rub their back, hum, shush, etc. to keep them calm and in bed.
+On the first night or two, you might rub their back, hum, shush, etc., to keep them calm and in bed.
 What you are doing is eliminating the habit of the fight and any reinforcement from getting frustrated.

 Every couple of days, shift the chair slightly further away from their bed, which will naturally reduce the amount of soothing needed to help them fall asleep.
 It is a slower method but helps your toddler build trust that you are near while also giving them the independence to feel confident in going to sleep at night.
 Remember, this sleep disruption often stems from an emotional change.